-Take your students outside or into a hallway and have one student stand at a certain distance away from your group (3 m) and another student stand at a farther distance (10 m).
+To give your students practice with measuring relative size of clouds, take your students outside or into a hallway and have one student stand at a certain distance away from your group (approximately 3 meters away) and another student stand at a farther distance (approximately 10 meters away).
 Have the rest of the group look at each student and "measure" their height with their hands/fingers.
 They will see that the student who is farther away "measures" smaller.
 This activity can also be done on a stairway or a hill.
+Students will use this information when determining the level of cumulus and stratus clouds (see hints below).

-Unless you live next to a tall skyscraper or a mountain, or you are in an airplane, it is not possible to figure out the height of a cloud just by looking.
-This is because there are no points of reference in the sky.
+Unless you live next to a tall skyscraper or a mountain, or you are in an airplane, it isn't possible to figure out the height of a cloud just by looking.
+This is because there aren't any points of reference in the sky.
 That's why our determination of height relies on identifying the cloud type.

-Hints about Perspective/Relative Sizes
+Hints about Perspective/Relative Sizes:

 - It is more difficult to estimate the height of a distant tree than one you can stand by.
-The farther away an object is, the smaller it looks. - When we know the actual height of something in the distance, the size it appears to be helps us to estimate how far away it is. - When you have to estimate both the distance and the height of an unfamiliar object, it is very difficult unless you can also see the height and distance of something you already know.
+The farther away an object is, the smaller it looks. - When we know the actual height of something in the distance, the size it appears to be helps us to estimate how far away it is. - Estimating both the distance and the height of an unfamiliar object is very difficult unless you can also see the height and distance of something you already know.